cbg-ethz/slidr/README.md

 library(devtools)
 install_github("cbg-ethz/slidr")
 ```
 To run SLIdR, specify a path to store the results and use the `identifySLHits` function.
+An example dataset for liver cancer is available in the package under `LiverData`.

 ```
 library(slidr)
 library(dplyr)

 data(LiverData)

+# Path for results
 path_results <- "~/Downloads/"
 # Threshold for significance in WT cell lines
 thresh = 0.1